 We’re here to provide the best support for people with sight loss, so we’re passionate about developing the skills and knowledge of our staff.
 If you’re interested in a career working with our amazing dogs and the people whose lives they change, then you’re in the right place to find out more about our two key technical roles – Guide Dog Trainer (GDT) and Guide Dog Mobility Specialist (GDMS).
 Both roles involve a full learning programme to ensure you’ll have all the skills you need.
 We teach those skills through our Guide Dogs Academy.

-The Academy is how we recruit, train and retain our technical staff (the people training the dogs, our clients, and then the partnership together).
-It’s not a physical building – instead our learners are based in local teams all around the country with their own Academy tutor who teaches one small group at a time, with lots of hands-on experiences from day one.
+The Academy is how we recruit, train and develop our technical staff (the people training the dogs, our clients, and then the partnership together).
+It’s not a physical building – instead, our learners are based in local teams all around the country with their own Academy tutor, who teaches one small group at a time, with lots of hands-on experiences from day one.

 Currently, the Academy produces our future Guide Dog Trainers (GDTs) and Guide Dog Mobility Specialists (GDMSs).